AlignGemini: Generalizable AI-Generated Image Detection Through Task-Model Alignment: Proposed Benchmark

 \section{Proposed Benchmark}

-\paragraph{AIGI-Now: An AIGI Detection Benchmark.} We introduce \emph{AIGI-Now}, a benchmark constructed from contemporary generators.
-As shown in Figure~\ref{fig:aigi-now}, AIGI-Now covers widely used modern models, including Nano Banana, GPT-4o, Jimeng, Kling, Minimax, Flux Pro, Flux Kera, Flux Kontext, Flux Dev.
-For each generator, we randomly sample 1{,}000 images from the COCO test set~\cite{mscoco}, extract their captions, and use the original caption and a deliberately surreal variant to synthesize both semantically faithful and semantically implausible images.
-Together with the corresponding real images, these form two subsets: (i) \textbf{semantically discriminative} samples, consisting of real images and surreal counterparts that are jointly subjected to aggressive post-processing to disrupt pixel statistics while preserving semantic mismatch, thereby forcing detectors to rely on semantic cues; and (ii) \textbf{pixel-artifact discriminative} samples, consisting of real and semantically-faithful synthetic images, minimizing semantic shortcuts and emphasizing low-level forensics.
-More details are in Appendix.
+\paragraph{AIGI-Now: A Diagnostic Benchmark for Disentangled Evaluation of AI-Generated Image Detection.} As illustrated in Figure~\ref{fig:aigi-now}, AIGI-Now covers nine representative image generators, including Nano Banana, GPT-4o, Jimeng, Kling, Minimax, Flux Pro, Flux Kera, Flux Kontext, and Flux Dev.
+For each generator, we sample 1,000 real images from the COCO test set~\cite{mscoco} and extract their captions.
+Using both the original captions and deliberately constructed semantically perturbed variants, we synthesize paired images that are either semantically faithful or semantically implausible.
+Based on this controlled construction, AIGI-Now is organized into two complementary diagnostic subsets, explicitly disentangling semantic reasoning from low-level forensic evidence.
+The \emph{semantic-discriminative} subset consists of real images and semantically implausible synthetic images, all subjected to aggressive post-processing to disrupt pixel-level statistics while preserving semantic inconsistency, thereby isolating semantic cues.
+In contrast, the \emph{pixel-artifact-discriminative} subset includes real images and semantically faithful synthetic images, minimizing semantic shortcuts and emphasizing reliance on pixel-level forensic artifacts.
+More details are provided in Appendix.